Connecticut Solar – Everything You Need to Know

 The Residential Renewable Energy Tax Credit offers a 30% rebate of the total cost of the panels, the cost of the installation, and the cost of any required equipment to assemble or install the system.
 This installation must be done at your primary home – meaning that you cannot claim the ITC at a rental home or a vacation home.

 However, this rebate can be claimed on both existing homes and new construction.
-After 2016, federal tax credits for solar installations will begin to decrease until the total expiration of the program in 2021.
-After 2016, the rebate will be 26% until 2020.
+After 2019, federal tax credits for solar installations will begin to decrease until the total expiration of the program in 2022.
+After 2019, the rebate will be 26% until 2020.
 During the final year of the program, the rebate will be 22%.

-Connecticut State Solar Incentives
+Connecticut State Solar Tax Incentives

 Connecticut is at the top of the nation for solar rebates, with up to nearly $10,000 available for solar rebates.
 The amount of rebate you can apply for depends on your energy use.
 If you use more than 20kW, your rebate will be around $9,400.
 If you use less energy, your rebate could still be quite a lot – from nearly $600 all the way up to $1,500.
 Rebates work just like getting a rebate on an appliance purchase.